m-ahlstrom/yelp-camp-europe/README.md

 ## Features

 - Authentication system: register, login, logout.
 - Create, edit or remove your campgrounds.
-Review other's campgrounds, edit or remove your reviews.
+- Review campgrounds, edit or remove your reviews.

 ## Features Yet To Be Implemented